The safety net for the building and construction industry.

 Supporting workers’ professional development

-Our training programs continue to go from strength to strength.
+Our training programs are a critical part of the work we do with members and have adapted to circumstances during the pandemic.
 Through sound financial management we are able fund these initiatives through returns on investment as part of our commitment to tackle industry challenges together.

 Protecting workers’ physical health